 Width restrictions shall be interpreted as any change in the existing horizontal clearance caused by the placement of physical barrier(s) that extend above the pavement surface.
-Construction activities which close a lane with operating equipment, or with drums, barricades, or cones, will not be considered as width restrictions.
-Equipment, such as paving machines, or channelizing devices can and shall be temporarily moved aside if a wide load arrives.
+Width restrictions less than 17’-6” (Barrier to Barrier) shall be reported and signed on all roadways.
+Width restrictions of 17’-6” to 30’-0” on Interstate or multilane roadways shall be reported.
+Construction activities which close a lane with operating equipment, or with drums, barricades, or cones, will be considered as width restrictions.

 Notification of width restriction requires a minimum of 21 days before the actual restriction is placed to ensure specific routed over-width permitted loads are not sent through the restriction site.
 The Contractor shall notify the Resident Engineer a minimum of 21 days prior to the width restriction.
-In the notification, the Contractor shall include the location, scheduled restriction start date, road restriction width(s)/closure (i.e. Barrier to Barrier width), proposed posted width (i.e. Barrier to Barrier width minus 18 inches).
+In the notification, the Contractor shall include the location, scheduled restriction start date, road restriction width(s)/closure, proposed posted width (i.e. Barrier to Barrier width minus 18 inches).

 The Contractor is advised he will not be allowed to install the width restriction without the 21 day notice and failure to provide proper notice will delay the installation of the width restriction.